Imperial Beach, California: Geography

-Imperial Beach has undergone a significant makeover in the last ten years to become more visitor-friendly and commercially viable.
-In 2004, the City of Imperial Beach began implementing a community redevelopment plan to improve the commercial corridor along Palm Avenue and Seacoast Drive.
-However, aside from a few smaller hotels, Imperial Beach remains a highly residential city with little hotel or motel accommodation for visitors.
-Future plans for the city allow for construction of additional hotels along the beach areas of Seacoast Drive.
-On September, 13, 2010, after many years of planning, demolition officially began on the old Seacoast Inn located off Seacoast Drive.
-Construction of the new 22 million dollar hotel, now renamed Pier South Resort, a 78-room, four-story, upscale Mediterranean-style resort with restaurant, spa and conference facilities, was completed in December, 2013.

 Climate

 The city has a warm semi-arid climate (BSh), with summer temperatures often in the upper 70s °F (mid-20s °C) and winter temperatures in the 60s °F (15 to 20 °C).
 Because of the comfortable year-round temperatures, many homes in Imperial Beach are built without air conditioning.
-Imperial Beach often remains 10 degrees °F (5 degrees °C) cooler than inland areas of San Diego County in the summer, and 10 degrees warmer in the winter.
+Imperial Beach often remains 10 degrees °F (5 degrees °C) cooler than inland areas of San Diego County in the summer, and 5 degrees warmer in the winter.
 The city is mostly or partly sunny 323 days of the year, with the wettest months in winter.
-The Farmers' Almanac consistently ranks the area within the Top 10 Best Weather Cities in America.
-The Scripps Institution of Oceanography operates a weather reporting station at the middle of the Imperial Beach Pier for sky condition, temperature, humidity, pressure, wind and water temperature data.
+As of 2006, the Farmers' Almanac consistently ranked the area within the Top 10 Best Weather Cities in America.
+Scripps Institution of Oceanography operates a weather reporting station at the middle of the Imperial Beach Pier for sky condition, temperature, humidity, pressure, wind and water temperature data.

-The record high temperature of 108 °F (42 °C) was observed on September 4, 1988, and September 27, 2010, while the record low of 26 °F (−3 °C) was observed on January 4, 1949.
+Environment

+Imperial Beach marks the terminus of the Tijuana River watershed and is subject to changes that occur upriver.
+There have been numerous instances of beach closures and pollutant aerosolization within Imperial Beach as caused by untreated sewage or spills.
+Beaches have been closed since December 8, 2021.

+According to Sumya Karamangla, writing in The New York Times (May 26, 2025): "Every day, 50 million gallons of untreated sewage, industrial chemicals and trash flow from Tijuana, Mexico, into southern San Diego County."
+The problem "has significantly worsened in recent years as the population of Tijuana has exploded and sewage treatment plants in both countries have fallen into disrepair."
+This has been causing businesses to lose money and negatively affecting inhabitants' health.
+Mexico is doing a poor job maintaining sewage treatment from the Tijuana River valley.
+Residents have been pleading for action but fear proposed solutions, which require binational cooperation to implement, will take far too long.

+Negotiations have been taking place to accommodate both communities with the sewage crisis.
+To prove commitment, Mexico has invested 34$ million into a new water treatment plant.
+This plant can effectively process 800 liters of water per second.
+The Consulate General of Mexico in San Diego hosted the first meeting between Mexico and the United States delegates to negotiate.
+Currently the sewage waste has contaminated the air quality.
+Imperial Beach has taken action and began distributing air purifiers to their community.